 By developing operational definitions of the objectives and assessing student performance, the department measures its level of success at accomplishing the objectives.
+Graduates of the program will have an ability to:

 - 1. Analyze a complex computing problem and apply principles of computing and other relevant disciplines to identify solutions - 2.
 Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program's discipline. - 3.
 Communicate effectively in a variety of professional contexts. - 4.
 Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles. - 5.
-Function effectively as a member or leader of a team engaged in activities appropriate to the program's discipline.

-6. Apply computer science theory and software development fundamentals to produce computingbased solutions.
+Function effectively as a member or leader of a team engaged in activities appropriate to the program's discipline. - 6.
+Apply computer science theory and software development fundamentals to produce computingbased solutions.